Loganair Flight 670A

 Loganair Flight 670A (LC670A) was a scheduled cargo flight for Royal Mail from Edinburgh-Turnhouse Airport, Scotland to Belfast International Airport.
-On 27 February 2001, the Short 360 operating the flight ditched then crashed in the Firth of Forth off Edinburgh at around 17:30 local time; the two crewmembers' bodies were found in the wreckage a few hours after the accident.
+On 27 February 2001, the Short 360 operating the flight ditched in the Firth of Forth off Edinburgh at around 17:30 local time; the two crewmembers' bodies were found in the wreckage a few hours after the accident.

 Aircraft and crew

-The accident aircraft was a Short 360-100 turboprop airliner manufactured by Short Brothers Limited in 1987, constructor's serial number SH 3723 and registered G-BNMT.
+The accident aircraft was a Short 360-100 turboprop airliner manufactured by Short Brothers Limited in 1987, registered G-BNMT.
 It was powered by two Pratt & Whitney Canada PT6A-67R engines.
 Its passenger seats had been removed for use as a freighter and its Certificate of Airworthiness was valid until 15 October 2001.
 The aircraft was loaded with 1360 kg of fuel and carried 1040 kg of cargo with a total weight at takeoff of 10149 kg.
 Maximum certified takeoff weight of the Short 360 is 12292 kg.
+The aircraft bore a livery inspired by Polish folk art called Kogutki Łowickie / Cockerel of Lowicz as part of British Airways' "Worldtail" scheme.

 The crew consisted of 58-year-old Carl Mason from Ayr, holding a valid Airline Transport Pilot's licence and with 13,569 hours' flying experience, as the captain.
 The first officer was 29-year-old Russell Dixon, from Oxfordshire, with a valid licence and 438 total flight hours.